3 Doors Down, Toby Keith Slammed For Playing Trump Inauguration Gala

-3 Doors Down band members are getting hit with backlash after agreeing to perform at a concert to celebrate president-elect Donald Trump’s inauguration.
+3 Doors Down band members are getting hit with backlash after agreeing to perform at a concert to celebrate President-elect Donald Trump’s inauguration.
 The post-grunge rock band is slated to play the “Make America Great Again!
 Welcome Celebration” concert on January 19, and many people are not happy about it.

 3 Doors Down formed in Mississippi in 1996.
 The rockers are best known for the 2000 megahit “Kryptonite,” but their inauguration gig may be even more explosive due to the hate they are receiving over it.